Why is visual balance important for any user interface?

-Of course the way we spend our time every day is our own private matter.
+Of course, the way we spend our time every day is our private matter.
 But work-related decisions make a big impact on our lives.
-Having to spend 10 more minutes going to work makes you loose 20 minutes from doing something else.
+Having to spend 30 more minutes going to work makes you lose 1 hour from doing something else.
+Each day.
 It’s in the team’s interest to try to estimate and limit the impact some decisions have on each member.

-Traffic and individual working hours are critical for big city teams
+Traffic and personal working hours are critical for big cities

 Your company decided to relocate and find a new office.
-Compared to the previous one, you have bigger space and access to some very nice restaurants.
-The problem is most of the people spend 10 to 30 minutes more going and coming from the office every day.
-So is this change good or bad?
+Compared to the previous one, you have a bigger space and access to some very nice restaurants.
+The problem is most of the people spend 10 to 30 minutes more going to the office every day.
+So is this relocation good or bad for the team?

-Commute duration will make your colleagues adjust their working hours.
-Otherwise they would have to spend less time with their families or they will sleep less.
+Commute duration will make some of your colleagues adjust their working hours if they can.
+Otherwise, they would have to spend less time with their families or they will sleep less.
 Using estimated traffic to calculate predicted commute duration for each team member gives you a more accurate commute duration for the whole team.

-Get real and prepare your office relocation not only on the business side but also on the people side.
-Calculate commutes to the new offices, check available transportation, parkings, restaurants and make sure your team will be happy in the new location.
+Get real and prepare your office relocation not only on the business side but also on the people’s side.
+Calculate commutes to the new offices, check available transportation, parking, restaurants and make sure your team will be happy in the new location.

-How do you think about your team balance and which methods are you using to limit the impact your business decisions have on their private lives?
+What you can do today is to think about your team balance.
+Find methods to limit the impact your business decisions have on your colleagues’ private lives.